VisActor/VTable/docs/assets/faq/en/17-How to implement a heatmap using a table component.md

 ## Solution

-I would recommend using VTable for this purpose.
 VTable allows flexible customization of each cell's background color and border color, and it supports custom functions for implementation.
 You can find an example of a heatmap on the official website of VTable: https://visactor.io/vtable/demo/business/color-level

 ## Code Example